Buddy Holly: The Crickets (1956–1957)

-"That'll Be the Day" was released on May 27, 1957.
+"That'll Be the Day" was released on July 27, 1957.
 Petty booked Holly and the Crickets for a tour with Irvin Feld, who had noticed the band after "That'll Be the Day" appeared on the R&B chart.
 He booked them for appearances in Washington, D.C., Baltimore, and New York City.
-The band was booked to play at New York's Apollo Theater on August 16–22.
+The band was booked to play at New York's Apollo Theater, a Harlem-based theater widely known for frequently having African American-oriented entertainment, on August 16–22.
+They would be the first white act to perform at the theater.
 During the opening performances, the group did not impress the audience, but they were accepted after they included "Bo Diddley".
 By the end of their run at the Apollo, "That'll Be the Day" was climbing the charts.
 Encouraged by the single's success, Petty started to prepare two album releases; a solo album for Holly and another for the Crickets.
 Holly appeared on American Bandstand, hosted by Dick Clark on ABC, on August 26.
-Before leaving New York, the band befriended the Everly Brothers.
+Before leaving New York, the band befriended The Everly Brothers.

 "That'll Be the Day" topped the US "Best Sellers in Stores" chart on September 23 and was number one on the UK Singles Chart for three weeks in November.
-On September 20, Coral released "Peggy Sue", backed with "Everyday", with Holly credited as the performer.
+Three days prior, Coral released "Peggy Sue", backed with "Everyday", with Holly credited as the performer.
 By October, "Peggy Sue" had reached number three on Billboard's pop chart and number two on the R&B chart; it peaked at number six on the UK Singles chart.
-As the success of the song grew, it brought more attention to Holly, with the band at the time being billed as "Buddy Holly and the Crickets" (although never on records during Holly's lifetime; the record labels identified the band as "Buddy Holly and the Crickets" beginning in 1962).
+As the success of the song grew, it brought more attention to Holly, with the band at the time being billed as "Buddy Holly and the Crickets" (although never on records during Holly's lifetime).